feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ```

 **Note:** The integrator needs a self-selected but unique consumer ID to
-register or [consume][consuming-feature-services] Feature Services (in the
+register or [consume Feature Services][consuming-feature-services] (in the
 example above it is `'acme:integrator'`).
-All Feature Services [registered
+All [Feature Services registered
 together][faq-1] using the `registerFeatureServices` method of the
 `FeatureServiceRegistry` are automatically sorted topologically and therefore do
 not need to be registered in the correct order.

 ## Module Loader

-For the `FeatureAppManager` or React `FeatureAppLoader` to be able to load
+For the `FeatureAppManager` to be able to load Feature Apps from a remote
-Feature Apps from a remote location, it needs a module loader configured by the
-integrator (e.g. from the [`@feature-hub/module-loader`
+location, it needs a module loader configured by the integrator (e.g. from the
-package][module-loader-api]).
+[`@feature-hub/module-loader`][module-loader-api] package).

 In the browser: